 Spend some time with a self-advocate, and you'll feel a change coming over you.
 People with Down syndrome are funny.
 They fall in love.
 They have jobs and careers.
 Talk to them for a bit, and you'll see they have day-to-day problems, dreams and things they don't like to do.
 In fact, they are just like me and you.

+Oh, and one other thing: Some of them have great stories.
 This is where it started to get personal for our companies.
 Both agencies think it's important to get involved in pro bono efforts.
 Our people like it, our other clients appreciate it and, frankly, pro bono clients usually give agencies more creative freedom.
 So mixed with the altruism is also a good dose of business sense.
 We jumped into the "My Great Story" campaign with full enthusiasm, looking forward to meeting the self-advocates.

 For example, take Sujeet Desai.
 Featured as "The Traveler" in one of the "My Great Story" PSA print ads, he has traveled the world performing on the clarinet and six other instruments, acquiring admiring fans.
-Like the PSA says, he's performed in front of an audience of thousands and has been honored by the prime minister of Singapore.
+Like the PSA says, he's performed in front of an audience of thousands and has been honored by the prime minister of

 You tell his family that his life is not worthwhile, that he's not making a difference.

 Then there's Sara Wolf, who is featured as "The Public Speaker" in the other PSA print ad.
 She loves talking in front of kids, young adults, seniors and whoever else will listen about how much she loves her life and how Down syndrome has never stopped her from reaching her goals.
-She's spoken in front big-time audiences, even on stage at New York's Waldorf Astoria alongside Barbara Walters.
+She's spoken in front big-time audiences, even on stage at

 That's just two stories—and we didn't have to dig too deeply to see there were thousands more.